Why AI Is Banned in Schools: Cheating, Learning Gaps, and What Educators Can Do

 Cons of Using AI in Education: Why Many Schools Ban It

-While AI offers some potential benefits, it's crucial to be aware of the problems it can bring to your classroom.
+While AI offers potential benefits, it's crucial to be aware of the problems it can pose in your classroom.
 In this next section, you’ll find the specific challenges and risks that might affect your day-to-day teaching.

 1. Difficulty in Detecting AI-Generated Content